braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 With User Update, updates don't count towards your users or track per minute rate limit.
 Instead, these updates are batched so Braze can process them more efficiently than a Braze-to-Braze webhook.
 Note that this component does consume [data points]({{site.baseurl}}/user_guide/onboarding_with_braze/data_points/).

-Users will only advance to downstream Canvas steps after the relevant user updates have been completed.
-If your downstream messaging relies on the user updates that you're making, you can ensure that these updates have been completed prior to when the messages send.
+Users will only advance to the next Canvas steps after the relevant user updates have been completed.
+If your subsequent messaging relies on the user updates that you're making, you can ensure that these updates have been completed prior to when the messages send.

 ## Create a User Update